sauradip/night_image_semantic_segmentation/README.md

 - Place the folder contents (latest_net_G_A.pth, latest_net_G_B.pth, latest_net_D_A.pth, latest_net_D_B.pth) into the checkpoint/any_name folder.
 - Run the testing code as mentioned in CycleGANS website.

+### Training and Testing NiSeNet for Night Scene Segmentation

 ##### Steps to Run Code :

 * Step 1 : Cloning and Environment Setup :